-The pump has a small filter attached on the "in port " side to prevent any foreign matter from entering the pump.
-You need to annually, or even more often, remove the lower cup and clean it out.
+The pump has a small filter attached on the "in port" side to prevent any foreign matter from entering the pump.
+You need to annually, or even more often, remove the lower cup and clean it out or replace filter.